etherlinkcom/docs/docs/network/smart-rollup-nodes.md

    ```

    As in this example, you can use a public layer 1 RPC node for initial setup, or you can connect it to a layer 1 node that you are running for a more stable connection.
-   The Smart Rollup node needs a connection to an archive node while it catches up to the current state of layer 1; after that you can connect it to a rolling node.
+   A rolling node is sufficient if you are using a recent snapshot; if the snapshot is old, the Smart Rollup node needs a connection to an archive node.
+   After that you can connect it to a rolling node.

 1. Verify that the Smart Rollup node is running by querying it.
 For example, this query gets the health of the node: